Secure a great future with a technology job.

 Computer Systems Administrator

-You know how a corporation or organization has computer servers?
-Well, somebody has to set them up and maintain them.
-A computer systems administrator works with servers and crisscrossing network cables as well as the hardware and software that runs the company’s local area and wide area networks.
-If there’s a problem that would take down the computer servers, the computer systems administrator will fix it — and ideally, prevent problems from occurring in the first place.
+A computer systems administrator sets up and maintains a company’s or organization’s computer servers.
+This professional also works with the hardware and software that runs the company’s local area and wide area networks.
+If there’s a problem that would take down the computer servers, the computer systems administrator will fix it — and ideally prevent problems from occurring in the first place.

-In short, the computer systems administrator’s main function of work is to make sure the computer servers are running, so everybody else can do their work.
+In short, the computer systems administrator’s main function is to make sure the computer servers are running so everybody else can do their work.

 Learn more about computer systems administrators.